fkivela/HVCtl/doc/sphinx/_build/html/_sources/protocol.rst.txt

-RS-232 Control Protocol
+RS-232 control protocol
 =======================

-Communication with the HV generator is based on question/answer pairs.
+Communication with the HV generator is based on command-answer pairs.
-Both questions and answers consist of a string of ASCII characters that ends with the Carriage Return character (CR, ASCII character number 13).
+Both commands and answers consist of a string of ASCII characters ending with the carriage return character (ASCII character number 13).
-CR is represented here as ``\r``, which is how Python and C represent it.
+Carriage return is displayed here as ``\r``, since that is the representation used by Python.

 Command strings start with a letter denoting the given command, followed by one or more function parameters separated by commas.
-Answers copy the command string, and may append a return value to itse end (without a separating comma).
+Answers copy the command string, and may append a return value to its end (without a separating comma).

-The connection has the following specifications:
+The RS-232 connection has the following specifications:

 - 1 start bit
 - 8 data bits
 - 1 stop bit
 - No parity bit
-- Full duplex mode
+- Duplex mode: full
-- Baud rate 9600
+- Signal rate: 9600 baud

 ..
 Note::
    If the HV generator doesn't receive any instructions for 5 seconds, it will automatically power off and enter local mode.